 Though I am normally the first to say, “Embrace the place and stay an extra day,“ half of the second day of this itinerary is actually for another village near Cinque Terre which I will also talk about.

 You can, of course, adjust it to your own needs, but the info should help you get a better idea of what is actually doable and – to me – especially worth visiting and doing.

 From there, you can take a train (Italian public transportation is surprisingly good) to La Spezia, a major port in Liguria, which is located just before the first village of Cinque Terre.

-You cannot really drive in Cinque Terre (if you see accommodations offering free parking in Cinque Terre, you should know it is quite far from the villages) and need to take a train (or hike).
+You are not allowed to drive to or in Cinque Terre (if you see accommodations offering free parking in Cinque Terre, you should know accommodation is quite far from the villages) and need to take a train (or hike).

 So, you take the train from La Spezia to Levanto.